2nd-period barrage lifts Canadiens past Blues

 It was Price's 325th career victory, moving him ahead of Sean Burke into 27th place in NHL history.
 David Perron and Jaden Schwartz scored for St. Louis.
 Jake Allen, making his first home start since Jan.
 8, had 20 saves.
-It ended a streak of 12 consecutive road starts for Allen.
+It ended a streaCanadiens k of 13 consecutive road starts for Allen.

 Montreal answered with three goals in less than 12 minutes to start the second period to take a 4-1 lead.
 Gallagher got the first to start the period when off the faceoff he threw the puck toward the goal from inside the blue line near the right boards and it went in off the tip of Allen's stick inside the right post for his fourth goal of the season.
 Drouin made it 3-1 with a power-play goal 3 1/2 minutes later, one-timing a shot from the right circle over Allen's left shoulder for his third goal of the season.